ryantd42/NY-Legislative-Git/2023/S1679A-2023/bill.md

   January 13, 2023
   ___________

  Introduced  by Sens.
-HINCHEY, PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+HINCHEY, JACKSON, PALUMBO -- read twice and ordered printed, and when printed to be committed to the Committee  on  Higher Education  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law, the limited  liability  company  law, the  partnership  law  and  the  public health law, in relation to the